rehmatt/java-http-server/README.md

 ### HttpController (abstract)

 The abstract HttpController provides methods for creating responses and is used by both mentioned controller classes as parent class.

+### HttpStatus

+The enum HttpStatus provide some Http status codes and their responses.
+* 200 OK
+* 401 Access Denied
+* 404 Not Found
+* 500 Internal Server Error

+### MongoDBClient

+Here the connection to the MongoDB is configured and established.

 ### CommentCollection